 In February 2018, the Company completed a public offering of \$450 million of senior, unsecured, notes maturing in February 2028 and bearing interest at a fixed rate of 3.50% (the "2028 Notes").
 Net proceeds from the issuance were \$442.6 million after deducting the discount on the notes and offering expenses paid by the Company.
-The 2028 Notes are callable at any time at specific prices and are only subject to accelerated payment prior to maturity upon customary events of a default under the indenture governing the 2028 Notes, as modified by the supplemental indenture creating such notes, or upon a change in control triggering event as defined in such indenture.
+The 2028 Notes are callable at any time at specified prices and are only subject to accelerated payment prior to maturity upon customary events of a default under the indenture governing the 2028 Notes, as modified by the supplemental indenture creating such notes, or upon a change in control triggering event as defined in such indenture.

 In January 2018, the Company entered into a Term Loan Agreement (the "Term Loan Agreement") with a syndicate of lenders.
 The Term Loan Agreement provided the Company, with the ability to borrow, in a single borrowing on the Aclara acquisition date, up to \$500 million on an unsecured basis to partially finance the Aclara acquisition (the "Term Loan").
 On February 2, 2018, the Company borrowed \$500 million under the Term Loan Agreement.
 The interest rate applicable to borrowings under the Term Loan Agreement is generally either adjusted LIBOR plus an applicable margin (determined by reference to a ratings based grid) or the alternate base rate.
 Borrowings under the Term Loan Agreement will amortize in equal quarterly installments of 5% per year in year one, 5% per year in year four, 10% per year in year four, 10% per year in year five, and any remaining borrowings under the Term Loan Agreement are due and payable in full in February 2023.
 The sole financial covenant in the Term Loan Agreement requires that total debt not exceed 65% of total capitalization as of the last day of each fiscal quarter of the Company.
-The Company was in compliance with this covenant as of March 31, 2018.
+The Company was in compliance with this covenant as of June 30, 2018.

 In January 2018, the Company entered into a new five-year revolving credit agreement (the "2018 Credit Facility") with a syndicate of lenders that provides a \$750 million committed revolving credit facility.
 In connection with the acquisition of Aclara, the Company terminated all commitments under the Company's previous 2015 credit facility.
 Commitments under the 2018 Credit Facility may be increased to an aggregate amount not to exceed \$1.250 billion.
 The interest rate applicable to borrowings under the 2018 Credit Facility is generally either adjusted LIBOR plus an applicable margin (determined by reference to a ratings based grid) or the alternate base rate.
 The 2018 Credit Facility expires in February 2023.
 The sole financial covenant in the 2018 Credit Facility requires that total debt not exceed 65% of total capitalization as of the last day of each fiscal quarter of the Company.
-The Company was in compliance with this covenant as of March 31, 2018.
-As of March 31, 2018, the 2018 Credit Facility was undrawn.
+The Company was in compliance with this covenant as of June 30, 2018.
+As of June 30, 2018, the Company has not drawn against the 2018 Credit Facility.

 At December 31, 2017, the Company had \$68.1 million of short-term debt outstanding.
-The Company had \$177.5 million short-term debt outstanding at March 31, 2018, which consisted primarily of commercial paper.
+The Company had \$91.1 million short-term debt outstanding at June 30, 2018, which consisted primarily of commercial paper and the current portion of the Term Loan.